AmirAshvins/how-to-use-CLion/index.md

 ✓ Success check
 {: .label .label-lime-green}
-Success checks allow you to verify you completed a procedure correctly.
+Success checks are provided at the end of each instruction.
+They allow you to verify you completed a procedure correctly.

 \* Note
 {: .label .label-green }